apache/cassandra-gocql-driver/README.md

 	/* Search for a specific set of records whose 'timeline' column matches
 	 * the value 'me'.
 The secondary index that we created earlier will be
-	 * used for optimizing the search */ if err := session.Query(`SELECT id, text FROM tweet WHERE timeline = ?
+	 * used for optimizing the search. */ if err := session.Query(`SELECT id, text FROM tweet WHERE timeline = ?
 LIMIT 1`,
 		"me").Consistency(gocql.One).Scan(&id, &text); err != nil {
 		log.Fatal(err)